SteDiamant/MicroGridModeling/README.md

-# Microgrid Modeling
+# Microgrid Modeling **EV Charging Scheduler**

-This is a Streamlit app for analyzing and visualizing data from a microgrid modeling project.
+This is a simple app that generates a charge schedule for electric vehicles (EVs) based on the predicted production from a photovoltaic (PV) system and the total demand of a household.
+The app uses a dataset containing measurements of PV production, household demand, and EV charging demand over the course of a year.
 ## Requirements

 - streamlit